Dog and cat laying in grass

 Flea & Tick

 Fleas and ticks are much easier to prevent than they are to eradicate.
 Preventative measures such as spot-on topicals or collars, which are available in both natural and traditional varieties, can stop pests from becoming a problem.
-But if your pet already has a flea problem, it’s best to take care of it quickly.
-Advantus Dog Soft Chew Flea Treatment is a chewable treatment that will kill fleas, starting within an hour, while Dr. Bob Goldstein’s Nature’s Protection Herbal Bug Spray for Dogs can provide an extra layer of protection during outdoor adventures.
+Seresto Flea & Tick Dog Collars need to be replaced every eight months, while topical options often need monthly reapplication.
+If your pet already has a flea problem, it’s best to take care of it quickly with a treatment that will kill existing pests.
+In addition to keeping your pet itch free, using the Wondercide Flea & Tick Spray for Pets + Home can help get rid of unwelcome fleas and tick in your home.

 Grooming & Dental